COVID-19 | School Updates and Information

 NHA leaders continue working under the guidelines provided by the Centers for Disease Control (CDC) and the World Health Organization (WHO).
 We recommend following the CDC’s recommendations, to prevent the spread of illness:

 - Practicing good hand hygiene, including washing your hands with soap and water for the length of 20 seconds.

 The amount of change caused by these circumstances can be very overwhelming and difficult for children to understand.
 Here are a few tips for helping your child understand COVID-19.

 - Remain calm and reassuring.

 Frequently Asked Questions

-Certain enrollment documents that we normally require to be physically handed in to the school office can be uploaded online during school closures.
+Certain enrollment documents that we normally require to be physically handed in to the school office can now be uploaded online if needed.
 To find the upload link, please log in to the Parent Portal, select Forms, and click the Submit Paperwork Online link.